Azure/diagnostics-eventflow/README.md

 *Nuget package:* [**Microsoft.Diagnostics.EventFlow.Inputs.Serilog**](https://www.nuget.org/packages/Microsoft.Diagnostics.EventFlow.Inputs.Serilog/)

 This input enables capturing diagnostic data created through [Serilog library](https://serilog.net/).
-It is designed to work with [Observable Serilog sink](https://github.com/serilog/serilog-sinks-observable).

 *Configuration example*
 The Serilog input has no configuration, other than the "type" property that specifies the type of the input (must be "Serilog"):